 Simply recognizing we are feeling depressed can be the first step towards changing it.
 We all experience difficult stages in our lives and while we recommend seeing a professional to help alleviate clinical depression, we also have found that little changes in our diet and lifestyle can go a long way.
 So the next time the blues get you down, you can try lighting up some frankincense, ordering a fish taco, and chowing it down in the sunshine.
 Hey, worth a try. ”

-ROLE OF MAGNESIUM IN PREVENTING AND TREATING DEPRESSION
+THE ROLE OF MAGNESIUM IN PREVENTING AND TREATING DEPRESSION

 I would like to add to this article that MAGNESIUM plays a crucial role in the release and uptake of serotonin by the brain cells.
 When there is sufficient magnesium in the body we produce enough serotonin and are in balance.
 When magnesium levels are depleted, which is especially the case in winter months, since so much of it is needed for various body processes, serotonin levels fall, and we all experience the effect of it to a certain degree.
+For best result, apply magnesium oil on the body at least 3 times a week.
+Alternate it with Epsom salt baths before bedtime for better sleep.
+And try a warming, luxurious Far Infrared Magnesium Wrap if you live in London.
+Alternatively, learn how to do it on yourself – wherever you live.

 Links & Information: